Chase Freedom Unlimited®

-No matter what type of toilet you decide to go for, opt for one with a high water efficiency rating.
-This will help your future water bills by limiting waste.
+No matter what type of toilet you decide to go for, opt for one with a high water-efficiency rating.
+You’ll limit the amount of wastewater and lower your future water bills.

-The placement, size and style of the vanity not only impacts the overall look of your bathroom, but it will also impact your budget.
-There is a huge variety of vanities out there for every person’s unique needs.
+The placement, size and style of the vanity impacts two features: your bathroom’s overall look, and your budget.
+There’s a huge variety of vanities out there for every person’s unique needs.
 Take the time to browse home improvement websites and stores to find the exact look that matches you.

 Before you start looking at prices, determine what type of vanity you need.
-You can purchase a complete set — a vanity with a top — or buy each piece separately.
+Purchase a complete set — a vanity with a top — or buy each piece separately.
 The average vanity with room for one sink costs between $300 to $700.
 A vanity with room for two sinks costs between $1,300 to $1,800.

 The cost of installation is roughly $200 to $350, though many homeowners decide to tackle this project themselves, especially when they have a vanity delivered as one complete piece.
 If you go through one of the large home improvement warehouses, you may be able to find cheap or free installation included with your purchase.

 Enhancing the appearance of your bathroom can be as simple as replacing an outdated light fixture.
 While you may want an electrician to install a complex system or if you have an older home and are unsure of the wiring behind the walls, many homeowners find that this is a simple task they can do by themselves.

 The downside to having so many options — and really, you could spend days browsing online for the perfect fixture — is that the price range varies considerably from one brand to the next.
 The size of your space, what you need lit and the overall aesthetic of other parts of your bathroom will inform how much money you should spend on lighting.
 For the most part, you’ll be able to find a nice fixture that fits your budget.